Attention, not scale, drives human-AI alignment in multimodal language prediction: Methods

-To explore the qualitative role of attention in the alignment between CLIP and humans, we compared the matrices derived from CLIP's visual attention mechanism to the human attention matrices obtained from eye tracking data, examining each frame of every video clip.
-The CLIP model uses 12 transformer layers, each with 16 attention heads, yielding a total of 192 individual attention maps for each input.
+To explore the qualitative role of attention in the alignment between models and humans in the multimodal paradigm, we compared three types of attention matrices: BLIP's purely visual attention (from vision-only processing), CLIP's visual attention (biased through pre-training), and BLIP's cross-attention (integrating visual-linguistic information).
+All models use 12 transformer layers with multiple attention heads (16 for CLIP and BLIP's visual attention, 12 for BLIP's cross-attention), yielding multiple attention maps per input.
 For our analysis, the attention weights of all layers were utilised.
 All attention maps were reshaped to match the resolution of the human eye tracking heatmaps (the 1280 x 720 pixelrate of both movies).

-The CLIP model operates on the principle of dividing the input image into a grid of patches.
+All models operate on the principle of dividing the input image into a grid of patches.
 Each patch represents a segmented portion of the image, with the model's attention heads focusing on these discrete units rather than individual pixels.
 This patch-based approach allows the model to efficiently process and interpret the visual information by focusing on salient image segments.
-CLIP does not analyse the full-sized image at the original pixel resolution of 1280x720.
-Instead, the model downsamples the image to 224 x 224 pixels, which are then divided into the aforementioned patches.
-A two-dimensional ‘attention heatmap’ was then generated for each attention head by reshaping the patch-scale attention weights back into a square matrix of the original image size (1280x720).
+The models do not analyse the full-sized image at the original pixel resolution of 1280x720.
+Instead, CLIP downsamples images to 224x224 pixels and BLIP to 384x384 pixels, which are then divided into patches.
+For BLIP's cross-attention, we extracted weights where text features attend to image patches (in the text decoder layers, a 24x24 grid), averaging these weights across text tokens before upsampling.

+A two-dimensional 'attention heatmap' was then generated for each attention head by reshaping the patch-scale attention weights back into a square matrix of the original image size (1280x720).
 Each cell in this matrix represented a region of the input, and its value indicates the amount of attention the model paid to that region.
+For BLIP's cross-attention maps, we used Lanczos interpolation to upsample the attention weights while maintaining the integrity of the attention patterns.
 The attention heatmaps were then averaged across all attention heads to create a single attention heatmap for each movie clip, similar to the averaged heatmaps generated from the human data.